sebhtml/novigrad/README.md

 # Novigrad

-Novigrad is a reverse mode automatic differentiation.
+Novigrad is a automatic differentiation engine with a backward (reverse) mode and a forward mode.
-It aims to be a minimalist neural network framework in Rust.
+It aims to be a minimalist neural network framework written in Rust.

 # Other frameworks